 This non-credit program prepares students with the knowledge and skills necessary to become a valued member of the eye care team.
 Ophthalmic Assistants work in hospital, clinic or office settings under the supervision of a licensed ophthalmologist or optometrist.
 Course content includes information on the specific duties of the Ophthalmic Assistant, common clinical eye disorders and ocular diseases, surgical procedures, medications, and instruments.
-A two-week 80-hour clinical experience (dates to be determined) will be held immediately following the course end date and is required for course completion.
+A two-week 80-hour clinical experience will be held immediately following the course end date and is required for course completion.
 A certificate of completion will be awarded upon successful completion of the Opthalmic Assistant course.
 Textbook required (not included in cost of tuition): The Ophthalmic Assistant, 10th Edition, Stein, Stein & Freeman, (ISBN-13: 978-0323394772), available at Kirkwood’s main campus bookstore.